-On June 3, 2009, the Company submitted the MelaFind® premarket approval, or PMA, application to the U.S. Food and Drug Administration ("FDA"), which the FDA has previously indicated will receive expedited review.
+On June 3, 2009, the Company submitted the MelaFind® Pre-market Approval Application ("PMA") to the U.S. Food and Drug Administration ("FDA"), which the FDA has previously indicated will receive expedited review.
 Expedited review means that upon filing the PMA application, the FDA will conduct a team review, prioritize the application, and allocate sufficient resources toward a 180 day review period.
 While the expedited review could shorten the MelaFind® FDA approval process, the Company can provide no assurances that this will be the case.
-If and when obtaining approval from the FDA, the Company plans to launch MelaFind® commercially in the United States.